matplotlib/matplotblog/content/posts/custom-3d-engine/index.md

 is still considered to be some kind of black magick for some users (or maybe for the majority of users).
 I would thus like to explain in this post that 3D rendering is really easy once you've understood a few concepts.
-To demonstrate that, we'll render the bunny above with 60 lines of Python and one matplotlib call.
+To demonstrate that, we'll render the bunny above with 60 lines of Python and one Matplotlib call.
 That is, without using the 3D axis.

 **Advertisement**: This post comes from an upcoming open access book on